gbitten/kernel-notes/ubuntu-base-with-qemu/index.md

 ## Close procedure

-Exit from `chroot`, dismount the partition, disconnect device and exit from root.
+Exit from `chroot`, disconnect device and exit from root.

 ```
 exit